Gael (magazine)

 Gael is a French language monthly women's and lifestyle magazine published monthly in Mechelen, Belgium.
 It has been in circulation since 1988.

 History and profile

 Gael was started in 1988.
-The magazine is part of Sanoma and is published by Sanoma Magazines Belgium, a subsidiary of the company, on a monthly basis.
-It has its headquarters in Mechelen.
+The magazine was part of Sanoma and was published by Sanoma Magazines Belgium, a subsidiary of the company, on a monthly basis.
+It was acquired by the Roularta media company in June 2018 along with other women's magazines, including Libelle and Femmes d'Aujourd'hui.

+Gael has its headquarters in Mechelen.
 The former headquarters of the magazine was in Brussels.

 Its target audience includes women aged 25 to 44.
 The monthly focuses on fashion- and beauty-related news as well as features articles on a wide range of topics, including travel, health, society, food and culture.
 The magazine offers a 24-page regional section, which provides region-specific news.
 It has a special fashion supplement published twice per year.

-Anne-Sophie Kersten is the editor-in-chief of Gael.
+As of 2015 Anne-Sophie Kersten was the editor-in-chief of Gael.

 The circulation of Gael was 75,000 copies in the period 2006-2007.
 It was 32,467 copies in 2012.
 The magazine sold 22,726 copies in 2014.